2E0PGS/blog/_posts/2020-02-23-submodules-in-dotnet-framework.md

 ## Framework compatibility

 Some of these issues are around dotnet framework 4.6.1 not being "fully" compatible with dotnet standard 2.0.
 Despite the [.NET implementation support](https://docs.microsoft.com/en-us/dotnet/standard/net-standard#net-implementation-support) suggesting otherwise.
 Dotnet framework 4.7.2 is supposed to be fully supported.

+See point 2 under the [.NET implementation support](https://docs.microsoft.com/en-us/dotnet/standard/net-standard#net-implementation-support) table for more information.

-If I recall correctly this is more to do with the binding redirects and versions of dependencies.
+This is more to do with the binding redirects and versions of dependencies as dotnet framework 4.6.1 actually "implements .NET Standard 1.4".
+However it will support up to dotnet standard 2.0 with binding redirects.

 ## Azure DevOps/VSTS CI